TTlaugh/Dotfiles/.github/README.md

 ```
 pacman -S --needed $(comm -12 <(pacman -Slq | sort) <(sort pkglist.txt))
 ```
 > Note: Install packages from pkglist will install 'intel-ucode' by default.
-> To install amd-ucode instead, you have to edit *pkglist.txt* manually:
+To install amd-ucode instead, you have to edit *pkglist.txt* manually:
-> comment line 14 and uncomment line 15.
+>> **Comment line 14 and uncomment line 15.**

 ### Graphics card
 See Arch Wiki: